Peterhof (Novgorod): Consolidation attempt of Lübeck

+Conflict and blockades

 The Hanseatic League got into conflict with Russian principalities in the 1380s over the unequal trading privileges.
 The Russian princes secured trading privileges in 1392 in Livonia and on Gotland in exchange for renewing the German privileges.

 All German traders in the kontor were imprisoned in 1424.
 36 of them died.
-Arrests and seizures in Novgorod were particularly violent, although this was rare.
+Arrests and seizures in Novgorod were particularly violent, although this was a rare happening.
 In response the Hansa could call for an embargo or blockade.
 Because of a war between Novgorod and the Livonian Order, the Hanseatic League blockaded Novgorod and abandoned the Peterhof for six years, from 1443 to 1448.

+Decline of the fur trade and closure

 In the 15th century, the Livonian towns led by Dorpat and Reval contested the compromise between Lübeck and Visby and prevailed from 1442 onwards.

 The fur trade of Novgorod declined in the second half of the 15th century.
 Political conflict between Hansards and Novgorod was one factor.
 The Hanseatic League was also reluctant to export silver to Novgorod because of a decline in central European silver production.
 But the earlier success of Novgorod's squirrel trade had also lowered prices and in the early 15th century this allowed the lower classes to purchase squirrel fur, and wealthier tastes moved to other more luxury types of fur like sable.
 Novgorod was poorly placed to get sable fur because of territorial losses to Muscovy.
 The kontor and Hanseatic trade in Novgorod as a result declined strongly over the course of the 15th century.

-Tsar Ivan III of Russia during and after his annexation of Novgorod confiscated massive areas of Novgorodian land and tried to move trade over to Moscow.
+Tsar Ivan III of Moscow during and after his annexation of Novgorod confiscated massive areas of Novgorodian land and tried to move trade over to Moscow.
 The consequence of this was the dismantling of Novgorod's squirrel fur supply network.

 Ivan III closed the Hanseatic kontor at Novgorod in 1494 and deported its merchants to Moscow.
 It was an attempt to reduce Hanseatic influence on Russian trade.
-At the time only 49 traders were at the Peterhof.
+Ivan sought to open as many outlets for foreign trade as possible, which included his fortress of Ivangorod in the Baltic.
+At the time, only 49 traders were at the Peterhof.
 They were not freed until three years later and all died at sea on the journey home.
-The fur trade was redirected to Leipzig, taking out the Hansards; while the Hanseatic trade with Russia moved to Riga, Reval and Pleskau.
-When the Peterhof reopened in 1514, decline had set in and Novgorod wasn't a trade hub any longer.
+The fur trade was redirected to Leipzig, taking out the Hansards; while the Hanseatic trade with Russia moved to Riga, Reval and Pskov.
+The closure of the office led to a trade blockade on Moscow.
+The cities of Livonia continued their trade through Pskov, with the merchants explaining to Lübeck that Pskov was not formally part of the Grand Principality of Moscow.
+When the Peterhof reopened in 1514, decline had set in and Novgorod was not a trade hub any longer.
 Its importance for Hanseatic trade gradually petered out.
-The kontor was in ruins by the mid 16th century.
+The kontor was in ruins by the mid-16th century.